noble-assets/orbiter/INTEGRATION.md

 ### IBC

-This section describes how to crate a valid IBC payload in Golang for the Orbiter module:
+This section describes how to create a valid IBC payload in Golang for the Orbiter module:

-1. Import the required package from the Orbiter repo:
+1. Import the required packages from the Orbiter repo:

 ```go
  "orbiter.dev/types"